matthewdeanmartin/lambda_for_free/README.md

 ## Roadmap for demo code
 The demo app will be an API that solves common tech interview problems, such as fizzbuzz and sliding window.

-- Evaulate the 3+ different maven archetyes, project starter kits, spring starter templates
+- Evaluate the 3+ different starter projects:
+  - maven archetype (have to re-enable tomcat to run locally)
+  - Intellij project starter (No maven by default)
+  - spring starter templates (needs many assets from the java serverless container example: assembly, pom profiles, etc)
 - Create terraform to create minimal setup
 - Create build pipeline (with github and gitlab)
 - Create sample endpoints in each framework